What is Holiday House Camp Like?

-A typical camp day includes an assortment of activities including: arts and crafts, dance, drama, music, nature, sports, Girl Power and more!
+A typical camp day includes an assortment of activities including: arts and crafts, dance, drama, music, nature, sports, Girl Power and more.
 Camp activities are led by counselors who have experience in these areas.
 Carnival Day is a hit with our campers, offering a fun-filled day of water activities, face painting and music.
 A highlight of every camp day is the evening program, a time where all campers come together to participate in a program, from campfire to disco night.

 We are fortunate enough to hire both domestic and international counselors who attend all activities and provide constant and consistent care.
 Counselors undertake a one-week training period in prepreation for camp and are trained in areas such as First Aid and CPR, safeguarding and child protection.
-Campers learn about the cultures of counselors who have traveled from various countries including but not limited to: England, Scotland, Ireland, South Africa, Germany, Mexico, Poland, Spain and Hungary.
+Campers learn about the cultures of counselors who have traveled from various countries including but not limited to, England, Mexico, Scotland, Ireland, Colombia, Turkey, South Africa, Germany, Spain and Hungary.
 These counselors share the fabric of their culture with the campers through play, song and cultural traditions.
 The small size of our camp affords the girls the personal attention of the counselors and staff in a nurturing atmosphere.